kristerw/spirv-tools/doc/API_reference.md

 The `Instruction` object consists of the result ID, opcode name, type ID, and operands.
-The fields are mostly represented in the same form as in the high level assembly language used by the `spirv-as`/`spirv-dis`; the IDs are represented as strings `'%123'` where the ID number is the one used in the binary.
-The implementation may add temporary IDs of the form `'%.23'` that is allocated to real numbers at end of every transformation pass.
-An application should in general never create IDs itself; the only exception is when implementing an assembler.
+The fields are mostly represented in the same form as in the high level assembly language used by the `spirv-as`/`spirv-dis`; the IDs are represented as objects of the `Id` class that contains the value of the ID, and a link to the instruction that defines the ID.
+An application should in general never create ID values itself; the only exception is when implementing an assembler.
 All other IDs should be created by calling `module.new_id()`.
 The opcode is represented by the operation name (such as `'OpFAdd'`).
 The operands for the enumerated constants (such as the Storage Class) are represented as strings of the values (such as `'Input'`).

-_**TODO**: Integers, floating point, and Boolean values are currently represented as strings of the integer value used the binary.
-This will change.
-But it is not clear to me that Python floating point values are guaranteed to preserve the exact value._

 _**TODO**: Masks are currently represented as a string of the integer value.
 This should probably change to a normal integer._

 The `result_id` and `type_id` values are `None` for operations not using them, and `operands` is an empty list for instructions without operands.

-The types and most operands are represented as the ID as used in the binary.
-But most transformations on the IR need the instruction, so the application need to transform between the instruction and ID using the `module.id_to_inst[]` dictionary.
-For example, the type instruction used by `inst` is retrieved by `module.id_to_inst[inst.type_id]`.

 Instructions are immutable, so it is not possible to modify it after it is created.
 The way of modifying it is to create a new (nearly)